Hanabi-Live/hanabi-live/README.md

   * You can turn any replay into a shared replay.
 Once created, an unlimited number of people can join it.
   * When in a shared replay, the leader can control what turn is being shown to everyone in the replay.
   * The creator can move a shared cursor by right clicking.
-  * You can see who the leader of the replay is by hovering over the "👑" in the bottom right-hand corner.
+  * You can see who the leader of the replay is by hovering over the "👑" icon in the bottom right-hand corner.
   * You can use this feature to share a past game with a friend who was not in that game.
 * New variant: Mixed-color Suits
   * This has 6 new suits: Green, Magenta, Navy, Orange, Tan, and Burgundy.